 The cakes are traditionally cooked in banana leaves for extra sweetness and softness, but using greaseproof or parchment paper works just fine.
 You can keep these cakes in an airtight container for several days, or in the fridge for a week or two.

 Though they probably won’t be around for that long.
 Once your family gets a taste of these cakes they won’t be able to get enough.
+Add it to your list of easy coconut milk recipes.

 If you like the sound of these, why not try some of our other Filipino Dessert Recipes?

-Cassava bread is a thick, flat bread That is used to soak up the juices of different meals and is also enjoyed with fried fish or salt fish.
+Cassava bread is a thick, flat bread that is used to soak up the juices of different meals and is also enjoyed with fried fish or salt fish.
 Cassava is a starchy root of tropical trees.
 The cassava is grated and then drained of liquid, seasoned with salt, then fried.

 Whilst the cassava is in the pan it is shaped into a round cake.
 Once all of the ‘bammies’ are fried, they are soaked in coconut milk for 10 minutes.
 After that, they are deep fried or baked to give them a nice golden brown colour.

 Javanese chicken and coconut curry, also known as opor ayam, is an Indonesian curry.
 It is flavoured with coriander seeds, toasted macadamia nuts, ginger, garlic and chilli.
-This creates a warm and fragrant flavour, which is then balanced by the coconut milk.
+This creates a warm and fragrant combination, which is then balanced by the coconut milk.

 This curry is gluten free and dairy free so it is great for people with dietary restrictions.